-- 1 [USB TO DEVICE] terminal .......page 103

-For connecting a USB flash drive, USB wireless

-LAN adaptor or USB display adaptor.
-This

-terminal is also located at the bottom of the instrument. - 2 [0] (Standby/On) switch .....page 19 For turning the power on or setting it to standby. - (3) [MASTER VOLUME] control ......page 20 For adjusting the overall volume. - [DEMO] button ......page 13 For calling up the Demo display. - 5 [MIC] lamp.....page 86 For checking the input level of the microphone. - (5) [METRONOME ON/OFF] button ...page 39 For turning the metronome on or off. - TRANSPOSE buttons .....page 41For transposing the pitch in semitone steps. - (3) [TAP TEMPO]/TEMPO [-]/[+] buttons ......page 39

-For controlling the tempo for Style, MIDI Song and metronome playback. - STYLE buttons .....page 58 For selecting a Style category. - ASSIGNABLE buttons.....page 31 For assigning shortcuts to often used functions.

-- 1 STYLE CONTROL buttons...... page 60 For controlling Style playback. - Q LCD (touch screen) ...... page 24 Allows you to select or change the parameters by simply touching the 'virtual' buttons or sliders on the display. - Data dial ...... page 30

-For selecting an item or changing the value. - [PIANO ROOM] button ...... page 44 For instantly calling up the optimum piano-related settings for playing the instrument simply as a piano. - 6 SONG CONTROL buttons...... page 69 For controlling Song playback. - VOICE buttons ....... page 49For selecting a keyboard part or a Voice category. - ® REGISTRATION MEMORY buttons... page 89 For registering and recalling panel setups. - ONE TOUCH SETTING buttons .... page 63 For calling up the appropriate panel settings for the Style.
+- 1 [USB TO DEVICE] terminal page 100 For connecting a USB flash drive, USB wireless LAN adaptor or USB display adaptor.
+This terminal is also located at the bottom of the instrument.
+2 [\emptyset] (Standby/On) switch page 19 For turning the power on or setting it to standby.
+3 [MASTER VOLUME] control page 20 For adjusting the overall volume.
+4 [DEMO] button page 13 For calling up the Demo display.
+5 [MIC] lamp page 83 For checking the input level of the microphone.
+6 [METRONOME ON/OFF] button page 39 For turning the metronome on or off.
+7 TRANSPOSE buttons page 41 For transposing the pitch in semitone steps.
+8 [TAP TEMPO]/TEMPO [-]/[+] buttons page 39 For controlling the tempo for Style, MIDI Song and metronome playback.
+9 STYLE buttons page 57 For selecting a Style category.
+O ASSIGNABLE buttons page 31 For assigning shortcuts to often used functions. - 1 STYLE CONTROL buttons page 59 For controlling Style playback. - LCD (touch screen)...... page 24 Allows you to select or change the parameters by simply touching the 'virtual' buttons or sliders on the display. - Data Dial..... page 30For selecting an item or changing the value. - [HOME] button page 30 For calling up the Home display, or the first display when the power is turned on. - [PIANO ROOM] button...... page 44 For instantly calling up the optimum piano-related settings for playing the instrument simply as a piano. - SONG CONTROL buttons page 68 For controlling Song playback. - VOICE buttons page 49 For selecting a keyboard part or a Voice category. - REGISTRATION MEMORY buttons.... page 86 For registering and recalling panel setups. - ONE TOUCH SETTING buttons..... page 62 For calling up the appropriate panel settings for the Style.

-Starting Up

-For information on assembling the instrument, refer to the instructions on pages 116, 120 or 124.
+Panel Controls